Hundreds of thousands return to work as Spain relaxes coronavirus lockdown - Local News 8

 “We can’t even know what kind of normality we’re returning to,” he said last week.

-Over the weekend, the government announced that police would begin handing out ten million protective masks at metro stations and other transport hubs, while reiterating guidance on social distancing and regular hand-washing.
+Over the weekend, the government announced that police would begin handing out 10 million protective masks at metro stations and other transport hubs, while reiterating guidance on social distancing and regular hand-washing.

 Spain’s central government has distributed one million coronavirus testing kits around the country, and a further five million will be sent out in the coming days and weeks.